 Torrevieja is probably the Southern Costa Blanca's best known holiday resort and the largest coastal City in this area between Alicante and Cartagena.
 Torrevieja´s origins, like many of today's coastal resorts, are heavily linked with fishing and the trade Mediterranean routes .
-In the early 18th century both passing fishermen and sailors began to use the Torrevieja coastline for as a safe haven to take shelter shelter during storms.
-As some of these sheltering seafarers decided to remain and make the area their new home the new town of Torrevieja was established.
-Many of the new inhabitants were from what is now the West coast of Italy which is still evident today from the number of Italian surnames in the Torrevieja area.

 The festivals in Torrevieja are diverse.
 In December local residents celebrate the Local Holidays in Honour of the Inmaculada Concepción, their patroness.
 In the course of these holidays, the Salt Queen is chosen, the most beautiful woman in Torrevieja.
 Another important festival for the residents of Torrevieja is the Festival in Honour of the Virgen del Carmen, patroness of the fishermen.
 The fishermen take the Virgin out through the streets near the harbour bay.
 Among other activities they organise pole games and a paella competition.
 These are the most traditional festivals but there are also others which are not strongly related to the city, such as, for example, the May Festival, with numerous stalls, performances, cuisines, etc., which faithfully reflect the Seville atmosphere during its April festival: one of the biggest festivals in the Valencian territory.